dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-01-coroutines-as-threads.md

 ---

 This is the first blog in a series of blogposts explaining coroutines, how they implemented in various programming languages and how they can make your life better.
-There are currently four blogposts:
+There are currently four blogposts
 [coroutines as threads]({% post_url 2018-05-01-coroutines-as-threads %}),
 [yielding generators]({% post_url 2018-05-02-yielding-generators %}),
 [async await]({% post_url 2018-05-03-async-await %}) and
 [call with current continuation]({% post_url 2018-05-06-call-with-current-continuation %}).
+You can read them in any order but they probably make more sense when read sequentially.

 The main motivation for these blogposts is that, probably like many other developers, I heard about coroutines, continuations, yield/async/await and even used them to some extent, but somehow I never got to really understand what they mean from computational point of view, how they work and how concepts like continuations relate to coroutines.
 This is an attempt to clarify coroutines for myself and anyone else interested in the subject.